Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

    ./programName numberOfNode maxWeight number_partitions
    ```

-   Replace `num_nodes` with the desired number of nodes that should be used for graph generation, `max_node_weight` with the maximum node weight that should be used for graph generation, and `num_partitions` with the desired number of partitions that should be applied.
+   Replace `numberOfNode` with the desired number of nodes that should be used for graph generation, `maxWeight` with the maximum node weight that should be used for graph generation, and `number_partitions` with the desired number of partitions that should be applied.

 ### Functions